How to clean and store your horse clippers!

 - Clippers and clipper blades are a must for grooming your horse.
 Even if you never body clip your horse, or never clip his muzzle or ears, you will need them.
 Wounds need to be clipped for evaluation and treatment, and clippers make the job of tidying up feathers and wacky leg and cheek hair easy and safe.
 Clippers can also bang the craziest of tails a zillion times better than scissors.

-Many moons ago, I made the costly mistake of not cleaning my blades and clippers right after using them.
+- Many moons ago, I made the costly mistake of not cleaning my blades and clippers right after using them.
 I put them away, thinking “I’ll remember to clean them later”.
 Turns out, later was several weeks and the blades were rusted beyond repair and the hair in the clippers had taken over and started to form a gross nest.
 Lesson learned!
-Of course I had to go buy new clipper blades (UGH).
+Of course, I had to go buy new clipper blades.
 Then I learned how to care for my clippers and blades, and I clean them before they get put away.
 It takes less time than cleaning a bridle.
-Three easy steps:
+Three easy steps, and a video here:

 Wash your clipper blades.

-You also want to zip your clippers into some blade wash.
+- You also want to zip your clippers into some blade wash.
 This is super inexpensive, and most clipper manufacturers have their own brand.
 Many of us, me included, grew up using kerosene as a blade wash.
-I just read that today’s blades, made of steel, chromium and even some titanium, can be damaged by kerosene so you may want to skip that.
+Today’s blades, made of steel, chromium, and even some titanium, can be damaged by kerosene so you may want to skip that.